wnk4242/wnk4242.github.io/_pages/research.md

 | Effectiveness of Multimedia Pedagogical Agents                                                | 0.10                        |
 | …                                                                                             | …                           |

 Completion of this work will raise awareness within the academic community about the prevalence of under-powered research in top-tier journals.
-A working paper (AERA proposal) is [available here.]
+Based on MRP, we can build a database to provide researchers with potential replication topics in psychology and their probabilities of being successfully replicated.A working paper (AERA proposal) is [available here.]
 (https://wnk4242.github.io/files/power paper.pdf) Peer-reviewers' feedback is [available here.](https://wnk4242.github.io/files/power paper feedback.pdf)

 - **Effect size, heterogeneity, and power of direct replications**